 Though women have made great strides in the workplace, there’s still work to be done and progress to be made.
-International Women’s Day is also an excellent chance to remember and honour groundbreaking women and their journey through history and recognize we still have a long way to go.
+It's important to remember and honour groundbreaking women and their journey through gender inequality in the workplace and recognize we still have a long way to go.

 Working women have come a long way from being seen as “better than two men in many cases and not half the expense” as they were in the Labrador fishing industry.
-In fact, for at least the earlier part of their working history, women’s labour was considered cheap and expendable.
+In fact, for at least the earlier part of the history of women's rights at work, women’s labour was considered cheap and expendable.
 Is it any wonder that old notions about ‘women’s work’ still operate in many circles as an innate bias and remain firmly embedded in our work DNA?

 early history: “women’s work” is in the domestic realm